andytheqaguy/SimpleBooksAPITesting/README.md

 ## Description

-This project provides a set of automated tests for a simple book API using RestAssured for API testing, Cucumber for behavior-driven development (BDD), Java for the programming language, and Maven for project management.
+This project provides a set of automated tests for the [simple books API](https://simple-books-api.glitch.me/) using RestAssured for API testing, Cucumber for behavior-driven development (BDD), Java for the programming language, and Maven for project management.

 ## Features

-- Automated testing of a simple book API endpoints
+- Automated testing of an API endpoints
 - Behavior-driven development (BDD) with Cucumber
 - Easy integration with CI/CD pipelines
 - Maven-based project management